LenovoLegionToolkit/LenovoLegionToolkit/README.md

 > [!IMPORTANT]
+>
+>The project was synchronized to [BartoszCichecki/LenovoLegionToolkit](https://github.com/BartoszCichecki/LenovoLegionToolkit) on August 25, 2025.
+>The original project is no longer maintained and has been archived, so I created this organization and repository to collect issues and provide follow-up updates and maintenance.
+>Therefore, contributors from the original project or capable developers are encouraged to join the organization to help update and maintain the project
+>
+> -------
+>
 > _Archived on July 24, 2025, This project is no longer actively maintained._
 >
 > Thank you to everyone who supported, used, contributed to, and shared this project.
 It's been an amazing journey watching it grow among Legion users.